Requesting to Have an ESA on Campus

 Service Animal Documentation Requirements

-The Handler of the Service Animal must show proof to ACES that the Service Animal has met the following regulations:
+The Handler of the Service Animal must show proof to Disability Services that the Service Animal has met the following regulations:

 Licensing: The animal must meet the licensing requirements required by the state of Oregon.
 (For nonresidents, home state tags may be accepted.)